nourassili/phase-app/README.md

-# Phase — AI Wellness Coaching
+# Phase — AI Wellness Coach for Women

 Phase is a RAG-based coaching product built to give women clear, trustworthy guidance through menopause-related health questions — a space with a lot of noise and very little reliable, personalized information.